Esri/arcgis-maps-sdk-java-samples/map/browse-building-floors/README.md

 ## How to use the sample

-Use the spinner to browse different floor levels in the facility.
+Use the dropdown menu to browse different floor levels in the facility.
 Only the selected floor will be displayed.

 ## How it works